nikola-dachev/python-fundamentals/README.md

-Lab and Exercise problems from Python fundamentals  solved
+Python fundamentals - Solutions to Lab and Exercise problems